Fix: VALORANT Crashing, Freezing & Stuttering on PC

 3. Click Choose what the power buttons do from the left pane.

 If you are still encountering this issue, try performing a clean boot.
-It is a troubleshooting utility that is used to detect which third-party application or service is interfering with the problematic game or application.
-To perform a clean boot, follow the steps:
+A clean boot is a troubleshooting utility used to detect which third-party application or service is interfering with the problematic game or application.
+To perform a clean boot, follow these steps:

-1. Press the Windows + R keys together to open Run Program.
+1. Press the Windows and R keys together to open the Run Program.

-3. Then, select Selective Startup and go to Services.
+3. Then, choose Selective Startup and proceed to Services.

 5. Now find Vgc service and check it, so you won’t have a problem with Riot Vanguard.

-8. Once done, restart your computer and see the result.
+8. Once completed, restart your computer and see the result.

 If the problem still persists, you should follow the advanced guide on VALORANT, which contains all the possible solutions for fixing this issue.